 In the late evening, head to Khao San Road and enjoy the crazy sights and sounds.
 This street is totally party central and is a must-do on your 2 days in Bangkok itinerary.
 Grab an insect and eat them for fun, drink the bucketloads of alcohol and indulge in all the street eats!

 There’s nothing better than shopping in Bangkok.
 Here’s a list of five shopping malls with location maps that you can hit on your way there for your favourite local and international brands:

 There are several floating markets around the area, the most popular being Damnoen Saduak Floating Market.
 This market is a place where you can buy a lot of fresh produce as well as some delicious coconut ice cream.
 It’s about an hour away from Bangkok, so you may choose to move it towards the beginning of your day so that you’re in the city later and have better connectivity to the airport.
 Do keep in mind that Bangkok traffic is by far the most painful I’ve ever seen in my life!

 The railway market is called Maeklong Railway Market and it’s a market actually on the train tracks.
 It’s a bit crazy, but you should definitely check it out if you have time!
 This is also quite far from the city (about 2 hours away by car), so prioritise & plan accordingly!

 I hope you’ve enjoyed this 2 days Bangkok itinerary!
+If you’re looking for onward travel options in Thailand, consider Chiang Mai, Koh Lipe or Phuket.
 Do let me know if you have any questions in the comments below.